joaobaptista03/joaobaptista03/README.md

 #### Currently finishing my Bachelor's Degree in Software Engineering at Minho University.
 I'm also doing a Summer Internship at Checkmarx, in Braga - Portugal.

-#### I have worked in multiple projects, using languages like C, JS, C#, Java, Python, and Haskell.
-I've learned HTML, CSS, SQL, and MATLAB as well, but I am more used to Software Programming.

 #### The repositories started with "UMinho" are projects developed in the course.
 All the others are Own Projects that I developed in order to enhance my programming skills.